Marlborough, New Zealand - Where wine, water and wilderness meet

 Today Marlborough is one of the southern hemisphere's most important wine growing regions, however traditional pastoral farming still continues in parts of the region, albeit on a much reduced scale.
 Along with the wine industry, an increasing focus on tourism has also developed, with the natural beauty of the Marlborough Sounds providing an ideal environment for eco-tourism, along with areas such as Mount Richmond Forest Park, a huge area of conservation estate larger than all but three of New Zealand's national parks.

-The regional population density is low, and population is concentrated in a few towns.
-At the 2013 census the usually resident population of Marlborough District was 43,416, in 2006, 42,549 and 39,555 in 2001.
+The regional population density is low at about 4.5 people per square kilometre, vs 18.2 for New Zealand as a whole as of 2018, and population is concentrated in a few towns.
+At the 2018 census the usually resident population of Marlborough District was 47,340, in 2013 43,416, in 2006, 42,549 and 39,555 in 2001.
 By far the largest proportion of the population live in Blenheim, with a population of 24,083 (2013).
-Other towns towns are Picton, Havelock, Seddon, Ward, Rai Valley, Renwick, Wairau Valley and Kaikoura (not officially part of the Marlborough District under current boundaries, but historically part of Marlborough.)
+Other Marlborough towns are Picton, Havelock, Seddon, Ward, Rai Valley, Renwick, Wairau Valley and Kaikoura (not officially part of the Marlborough District under current boundaries, but historically part of Marlborough.)
 The permanent population is expanded considerably by seasonal workers employed in the region's vineyards.

 Work tends to be focused around primary production with viticulture and forestry providing a great deal of employment.

 The Marlborough population is considerably older than the national median age, at 45.5 years vs 37.4 years.